GibinMGeorge/Portfolio/README.md

 # Portfolio

-The Portfolio includes a navigation bar where it is having an avatar, links to sections about me, my work, and how to contact me.
+The Portfolio includes a navigation bar where it is having an avatar, links to sections about me, my work, how to contact me and my resume.
 This Portfolio is created as part of the Module 2 Challenge.

 index.html defines the structure of the webpage.